-Perfect for sprucing up walls on the plainer side, as well as protecting them from undesired scuffing and overall wear & tear, the wainscoting models of today are designed to add some utilitarian elegance to your space.
+The art of wainscoting dates back centuries, but that doesn’t mean your home can’t benefit from a bit of updated wainscoting sophistication.
+Perfect for sprucing up walls on the plainer side, as well as protecting them from undesired scuffing and overall wear and tear, the modern wainscoting ideas of today are designed to add some utilitarian elegance to your space.

-1. Bathroom Wainscoting Ideas
+1. Innovative Bathroom Wainscoting Ideas

-Wainscoting is constructed using several pieces of molding and trim, but there are basics that nearly all wainscot projects use.
+is constructed using several pieces of and trim, but there are basics that nearly all projects use.
 The top and bottom boards that stretch from corner to corner are referred to as rails.
 The vertical pieces that run between the rails are known as styles.
-Inside of the rails and styles are panels.
+Inside the rails and styles are panels.
 If those names sound familiar to you, it’s probably because they’re the same terms used to describe cabinet door components.

 For an interesting look at how wainscoting is built by a true craftsman, check out the following video.
 There are different methods and moldings described, as well as some really impressive tools on display.
 You should get a good idea of what goes into the process and we’ll further explain some of the finer points of wainscot design as the article progresses.

-2. Formal Dining Room Wainscoting Ideas
+2. Elegant Dining Room Concepts

 Formal stairway wainscoting has been a staple in Colonial and early-American style homes since, well, early America.
 They make an amazing impression and will draw your guests’ eyes upward, creating a design feature out of a utilitarian set of stairs.
 The following images are some great examples of how to pull this off, whether it be a grand staircase from your main entryway or a basic set of steps that could use a little extra touch.

 While we encourage you to get creative here, the added angles can make it a challenge when it comes to the actual work.
-You’ll need a pretty comprehensive set of hand tools to take measurements and scribe accurately, while also needing a decent complement of power tools to cut the components.
+You’ll need a pretty comprehensive set of hand tools to take measurements and scribe accurately while also needing a decent complement of power tools to cut the components.
 It’s a little more advanced than a standard wainscoting installation, so don’t be afraid to sub this one out if it’s above your skillset.

 If you have an empty wall that you’d like to accent or you have an entire room that you’d like to make as formal as possible, floor-to-ceiling wainscot can be a great idea that makes a huge difference.
 In the images that follow, you’ll see different rooms with a number of different functions that have benefited from floor-to-ceiling coverage.
 While it may seem like an overwhelming undertaking, the end result is completely worth it.